prodeveloper03/cookerr/README.md

 # cookerr

-For the code move to the master->> branch
+For the code move to the main->> branch
 ---------------------------------------------------
                                                ABOUT THE APP
 ---------------------------------------------------